v-natalia/setup-fixes/readme.md

 # Le Wagon Setup Fixes
-This file explains the fixes for problems that I encountered the last 2 weeks of September doing Setup for Windows with +10 students in different campuses.
+This file explains the fixes for problems that I encountered the last months (since September 2021) doing Setup for Windows with +50 students in different campuses.